Xilinx/Vitis_Model_Composer/Tutorials/AIEngine_Library/README.md

 ### [Lab 6](./06-Hardware_Validation/README.md)

-Hardware Validation of Versal ACAP Design
+Hardware Validation of Versal Adaptive SoC Design
  * Generate a hardware image to perform validation
- * Run hardware emulation to simulate the behavior of the Versal ACAP design including AI Engine, PL and PS
+ * Run hardware emulation to simulate the behavior of the Versal Adaptive SoC design including AI Engine, PL and PS
  * Download the hardware image to a VCK190 board and perform hardware validation

 ---